RodneyShag/Spark/readme.md

 }
 ```

 Instead of using `extends Serializable` to serialize the entire object, this code works since we added `val enclosedNum = num`.
+Now the entire object doesn't need to be serialized since `enclosedNum` is in the scope of `myFunc()`

-However, if we used `lazy val enclosedNum` instead, it wouldn't work.
+However, if we used `lazy val enclosedNum = num` instead, it wouldn't work.
 When `enclosedNum` is referenced, it still requires knowledge of `num` so it will still try to serialize `object Example`.

 # References